 Feel assured you will cover your material in time with a realistic study timetable.
 It'll help you know where to start and what you're aiming to achieve for the day.
 With a plan in place, you'll be less inclined to procrastinate as knowing how you will use your time will also mean you make best use of it.
-Everybody's working styles and committments are different, but here are some pointers on how to plan a study timetable for exams:
+Everybody's working styles and commitments are different, but here are some pointers on how to plan a study timetable for exams:

 Give yourself the best environment to focus in by choosing somewhere with enough light, a comfortable chair, and little to no distractions.
 Sit down with all that you need – and only the things you’ll need – like any books, notes or stationery, as well as some water and healthy snacks on hand.
-This is something so simple but really effective to help you concentrate and avoid interrupting your study time.
-Also ask what you don't need.
-A rule of thumb is if it doesn’t help you study, it shouldn’t be on your desk.
-This could be your whole term’s worth of history notes when you are only focussing on one chapter, or that mobile phone…
+This is simple but very effective when you are trying to concentrate.

-When it comes to sleep it’s probably no surprise that the main aim is to get enough – seven to nine hours is a good benchmark.
-For the best quality sleep try to avoid screens (computer, mobile, tablet, TV) for about an hour before bed and caffeine for 4-6 hours, and give yourself a bit of time to unwind before bedtime.
+When it comes to sleep, it’s probably no surprise that the main aim is to get enough, 7-9 hours is a good benchmark.
+For the best quality sleep, try to avoid screens for about an hour before bed and caffeine for 4-6 hours, and give yourself a bit of time to unwind before bedtime.
 If you’ve tried but can’t sleep, leave your room and do something relaxing until you feel sleepy.

 Staying hydrated, eating three meals, and sticking to healthy snacks throughout the day will give you the fuel you need to focus.
 If you’re feeling a bit lethargic, try getting outside for some fresh air and get moving.
-A good aim is 20-30 minutes of exercise but even a walk around the block between study sessions will do you good!
+A good aim is 20-30 minutes of exercise, but even a walk around the block between study sessions will do you good.

 Okay, you knew this was coming – to study effectively you need to avoid distractions as much as possible (after all, Insta and Facebook aren’t helping you study).
 If you do find yourself turning to your phone to procrastinate, stop and take a proper break instead.

 Still having trouble starting?
 Say to yourself you’ll sit down and commit just 10 minutes.
 This will help break the inertia of putting something off.
 Aim for starting, not perfection, and remember that something is better than nothing.
 Busting procrastination and staying on task means you won’t feel guilty about not studying when it’s time to take a break.

-Making the most of taking a good break from study will help you be more productive when you do study.
+Making the most of taking a good break will help you be more productive when you do study.
 Take regular and rejuvenating breaks away from your study area and do something different.
 Exams are a lot of work but remember to have fun, unwind and see friends in moderation too.